adammgerber/DataLite/README.md

 # DataLite
 Simple database written in C, based off of SQLite

-In order to create a clone of SQLite, we need to understand the internals of SQLite itself:
+In order to create a database similar SQLite, we need to understand the internals of SQLite itself:

 ## How does SQLite work?
 - SQL statements are compiled into bytecode which is then run in a VM